-If your pup gobbled up some vegetable oil, you’re probably wondering whether he’ll be okay.
+If your pup gobbled up some vegetable oil or cooking oil, you’re probably wondering whether he’ll be okay.

 Or you’re flat-out panicking and calling every emergency vet you can find.
 Relax, we’re here to help you figure out what to do.
 Read on to find out more.

-What should I do if my dog just ate vegetable oil?
+What should I do if my dog just ate cooking oil?

 So, your pooch found that last bit of vegetable oil in the container.
 The one you left on the kitchen counter.
 Oh man, now what?